Lundalogik/LimeBootstrapAppStore/businessfunnel/README.md

 It shows all strings in local language.

 ###To use:
-Insert the SQL proceduer named **getBusinessValue.sql** in the database where you want to use the business funnel.
+Open SQL-management studio, find the database where you want to use the business funnel and choose "New Query".
+Insert the SQL proceduer named **getBusinessValue.sql** from the Install folder.
+In order for LIME to understand that the procedure exists in the database you need to execute a new query: exec lsp_refreshldc exec lsp_refreshcaches

 Copy the business funnel app folder to the apps folder under the actionpad folder.